Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 ## How to contribute to the etymology data

-Open Etymology Map gets the etymology of elements on the map from [OpenStreetMap](https://www.openstreetmap.org/welcome) and information about the etymology subjects from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Introduction).
+OSM-Wikidata Map Framework gets the etymology of elements on the map from [OpenStreetMap](https://www.openstreetmap.org/welcome) and information about the etymology subjects from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Introduction).

 Some tools make it easy to contribute to OpenStreetMap by linking etymology data: